-

 The seven priorities

 We have listed the priorities in order of importance, with Priority 1 containing strategies the workgroup found most important.
-We drew these strategies from research, personal experiences and expertise both within Minnesota and nationally.
+The workgroup drew these strategies from research, personal experiences and expertise both within Minnesota and nationally..

 While DHS and DEED support these priorities, state agencies do not have the authority to implement all of them.
 For example, increasing the reimbursement rates for provider agencies so they can increase wages and benefits is reliant on the state budget and legislative action.
 Some priorities will require partner groups, such as other government agencies, service providers, educational facilities, businesses, etc., to move forward.